“Move over, Winchester boys–the McCurty brothers are here! BridgeKeeper is an action-packed modern ghost story, chilling and loads of fun.”

 Each generation’s firstborn becomes a medium, a Bridge between the living world and the In Between.
 It won’t affect Will, only his older brother, Seth, but every Bridge needs a Keeper.
 A Keeper’s job?
 Chat up the dead.
 Keep them from using Seth’s body to do anything crazy or dangerous.
 And then clean up their earthly messes so the spirits can pass on.
 There’s only one candidate for the job.

 Will has a choice — walk away from his brother and their shared destiny, or leap into the secret, shadowy world of ghosts and lost souls.
-Becoming Seth’s Keeper means Will must harbor secrets, lie to friends, and break his mother’s heart.
+Becoming Seth’s Keeper means Will must harbor secrets, lie to his best friends, and break his mother’s heart.
 But it’s that or abandon his brother to the desperate dead.

 Will takes the leap and makes a lifelong commitment, but it might not be such a burden after all.
 Life’s likely to be short for a BridgeKeeper.